How long will it take to see results?

 As mentioned – consistency is key.
 Get into the routine and it’ll quickly become habit.
 Don’t chop and change too frequently, as your body won’t respond well.

 Be realistic - don’t start an exercise and healthy eating routine expecting the earth within 4 weeks, as you’ll be disappointed.
-Yes, you will see benefits such as improved sleeping, better mood, more energy etc fairly quickly, but the real change takes time.
+You'll start to see benefits such as improved sleep, better mood, more energy etc fairly quickly, but the real change takes time.

 Don’t go full pelt - There’s no need to do marathon workouts every day.
 Your body needs to rest and the muscles need time to repair, so make sure you spread out your workouts and don’t over train.